-An annex of the Shogun's family where the garden has been expanded (nationally designated special scenic spots and special historic sites)
+A separate residence of the Shogun family whose garden has been expanded (a nationally designated special scenic spot and special historic site)

-Hamarikyu Garden is a daimyo garden that represents the Edo period related to the Tokugawa Shogun family, and has been designated as a special scenic spot and a special historic site.
-Originally it was a falconry place for the Shogun's family, but Kofu feudal lord Tsunashige Tokugawa worshiped from the fourth Shogun's family rope and came to be called the Shimoyashiki "Kofu Hamayashiki", and later became the "Hama Goten" in the era of the sixth Shogun's Inobu.
-The garden is equipped with the only "Shiiri Pond" in Tokyo that draws in seawater and two duck fields, and has a characteristic landscape that changes its taste depending on the ebb and flow of the tide.
-In the Meiji era, it was renamed Hamarikyu and used as an amusement park for the Imperial Family.
-In 1952, it was designated as a special scenic spot and a special historic site.
-You can enjoy the nature of the four seasons and flying wild birds, and the scenery seen from "Ochiyaya in Nakajima" is a healing space that makes you forget the hustle and bustle of the city.
+Hamarikyu Gardens is a daimyo garden representing the Edo period related to the Tokugawa Shogun family, and has been designated as a special scenic spot and a special historic site.
+Originally it was a falconry area for the Shogun family, but Tsunashige Tokugawa, Kofu feudal lord, worshiped from the fourth Shogun Ietsuna and became called the Shimoyashiki "Kofu Hamayashiki", and later in the era of the 6th Shogun Ienobu It became a separate residence of the Shogun family.
+The garden is equipped with the only "Shioiri Pond" in Tokyo that draws seawater, and two duck fields, and has a characteristic landscape that changes in taste due to the ebb of the tide.
+In the Meiji era, it was renamed "Hamarikyu" and used as a playground for the Imperial Family, and in 1952 it was designated as a special scenic spot and a special historic site.
+You can enjoy the seasonal nature and flying wild birds, and the scenery seen from "Nakajima no Ochiya" is a healing space that makes you forget the hustle and bustle of the city.

 Company Information Company Information